 Drogarati Cave consists of two parts, the one accessible to tourists consists of a long corridor that leads to what they call the “Royal Balcony”, a natural platform of stalactites that beautifully reflect the light.
 From there, the visitor descends to the 900 sq. metre “Chamber of Exaltation” which has great acoustics.
 Drogarati Cave has hosted a number of concerts and cultural events (see video).
 It is also one of the few caves where relatively bright electric lighting has been permitted, enabling the visitor to fully admire this marvel of nature’s creation.

-Scientists have discovered that Drogarati Cave has an extension that is not reachable and believe that it is connected to other sea caves.
+Scientists have discovered that Drogarati Cave has an extension that is not reachable and believes that it is connected to other sea caves.
 Drogarati Cave is therefore a natural masterpiece that has taken its present form after thousands of years, while it continually changes.
 It is visited by many tourists every year and can be found 5 km to the south of Sami village, on the eastern coast of Kefalonia and right on the main road that connects Sami to Argostoli.